omerfarukyuce/Istanbul-Traffic-Density-Analysis-December-2024-/README.md

 ## 📊 Data Source

-Data is obtained from the IMM Open Data Portal.
+Data is obtained from the IMM(Istanbul Buyuksehir Belediyesi(IBB)) Open Data Portal.
 The dataset shows traffic density in Istanbul on a GEOHASH basis.

 ## 🔍 Usage